 CARMEN BANU was selected at a young age from many candidates to study ballet at the National Choreographic Institute in Bucharest, Romania.
 Upon graduation nine years later, she became a member of the National Opera Company, where she performed in all of the classics, including Swan Lake, La Bayadere, and Coppelia.
 Her most notable roles were as Kitri in Don Quixote, and as Giselle, in the title role.
 Ms. Banu continued her career in television and musical theater, performing many dance styles throughout Europe and Asia.
 As a teacher and coach, Ms. Banu taught ballet in Romanian public schools, and eventually became a choreographer for the Romanian National Gymnastics Team.
 In America she has taught Ballet, Ballroom, Character, Latin, and many other styles.
-We are looking forward to welcoming her as a full-time faculty member.
+In addition to her full time teaching schedule, she coaches award-winning Scarsdale Ballet students in the Youth American Grand Prix ballet competition.

 INDAH BOYLE, who teaches Teen Modern at the Studio, grew up overseas and has studied and performed dance in Taiwan, Singapore, Malaysia, Indonesia, Thailand, Spain, and Canada.
 She received her B.F.A. in Dance from the Conservatory of Dance at SUNY Purchase College.
 As a modern dancer she has performed the works of Bill T. Jones, Doug Varone, and Monica Bill Barnes.
 She has taught Ballet and Modern for several years in the New York Metropolitan area and has been a guest artist at international dance conventions in Southeast Asia.
 Last year Ms. Boyle choreographed and taught modern dance at Taipei American School in Taiwan for two months.
 As an emerging choreographer in New York City, Ms. Boyle has showcased her work at Dance New Amsterdam, The American Dance Guild Festival, Movement Research at Dance Theater Workshop, Dixon Place, and more.
 Her work has also been featured at venues in California and Taiwan.
 Ms. Boyle also holds a 200-hour Yoga Teacher Certification from Aloka Life Yoga as well as a Pilates Mat Certification.
 You may read more about Indah on her website: indahboyle.com.